haotianw177/nlp_hw2/README.md

 * Free Response: Did the most frequent rules surprise you?
 Why or why not?

 ## Part 3
-* CKY accuracy using gold POS tags:
+* CKY parses using gold POS tags:
-* CKY accuracy using predicted POS tags:
+* CKY parses using predicted POS tags:
 * Free response: